-Lead-Based Paint Hazard Control Grant Program and Lead Hazard Reduction Demonstration Grant Program.
+Demonstration Grant Program.
 The Recovery Act appropriated funds for the Lead-Based Paint Hazard Control Grant Program and the Lead Hazard Reduction Demonstration Grant Program.
-The programs funded inspections, risk assessments, temporary relocations, workforce training, abatement, and interim control of lead-based paint hazards in eligible privately owned, single family housing units, and multifamily buildings that are occupied by low-income families.
-The Demonstration Grant Program assisted areas with the highest lead paint abatement needs.
+The programs funded inspections, risk assessments, temporary relocations, workforce training, abatement, and interim control of lead-based paint hazards in eligible privately-owned,

-- National Housing Act: Created the Federal Housing Administration (FHA) "to encourage improvements in housing standards and conditions (and) to provide a system of mutual mortgage insurance."
-(Public Law 73-479) - 1937 United States Housing Act of 1937: Created the public housing program.
-(Public Law 75-412) - Housing Act of 1949: Established grant programs to assist state and local governments with community planning and urban renewal.
-It also established the national "...goal of a decent home and a suitable living environment for every American family."
-(Public Law 81-171) - Housing Act of 1959: Established the Section 202 Direct Loan Program for Housing for the Elderly and the FHA Mortgage Insurance for Nursing Homes program.
-(Public Law 86-372) - 1964 Civil Rights Act of 1964: Title VI prohibited discrimination based on race, color, or national origin for any program receiving Federal financial assistance.
-(Public Law 88-352) - Department of Housing and Urban Development Act: Created the Department in order "...to achieve the best administration of the principal programs of the federal government which provide assistance for housing and for the development of the nation's communities, to assist the President in achieving maximum coordination of the various Federal activities which have a major effect upon urban community, suburban, or metropolitan development...and to provide for full and appropriate consideration, at the national level, of the needs and interests of the Nation's communities and of the people who live and work in them."
-(Public Law 89-117) - 1968 Civil Rights Act: Prohibited discrimination in housing and gave HUD responsibility for administering those provisions.
-(Public Law 90-284) - Housing and Urban Development Act of 1968: Established rental and homeownership programs for lower-income families and provided for the partition of the Federal National Mortgage Association (Fannie Mae) into two separate and distinct corporate entities: (1) Fannie Mae, a private, government-sponsored enterprise; and (2) the Government National Mortgage Association (Ginnie Mae), a wholly owned government corporation whose powers and duties are vested in the Secretary of HUD.
-(Public Law 90-448) - 1971 Lead-Based Paint Poisoning Prevention Act: Required the Secretary to establish procedures to eliminate, as far as practicable, the hazards of lead-based paint poisoning with respect to any existing housing that may present such dangers and which is covered by an application for mortgage insurance or housing assistance payments under a program administered by the Secretary.
+Key H UD Statutes 1934 National Housing Act: Created the Federal Housing Administration (FHA) "to encourage improvements in housing standards and conditions (and) to provide a system of mutual mortgage insurance."
+(Public Law 73-479) 1937 United States Housing Act of 1937: Created the public housing program.
+(Public Law 75-412) 1949 Housing Act of 1949: Established grant programs to assist state and local governments with community planning and urban renewal.
+It also established the national "goal of a decent home and a suitable living environment for every American family."
+(Public Law 81-171) 1959 Housing Act of 1959: Established the Section 202 Direct Loan Program for Housing for the Elderly and the FHA Mortgage Insurance for Nursing Homes program.
+(Public Law 86-372) 1964 Civil Rights Act of 1964: Title VI prohibited discrimination based on race, color, or national origin for any program receiving Federal financial assistance.
+(Public Law 88-352) 1965 Department of Housing and Urban Development Act: Created the Department in order " to achieve the best administration of the principal programs of the federal government which provide assistance for housing and for the development of the nation's communities, to assist the President in achieving maximum coordination of the various Federal activities which have a major effect upon urban community, suburban, or metropolitan developmentand to provide for full and appropriate consideration, at the national level, of the needs and interests of the Nation's communities and of the people who live and work in them."
+(Public Law 89-117) 1968 Civil Rights Act: Prohibited discrimination in housing and gave HUD responsibility for administering those provisions.
+(Public Law 90-284) Housing and Urban Development Act of 1968: Established rental and homeownership programs for lower-income families and provided for the partition of the Federal National Mortgage Association (Fannie Mae) into two separate and distinct corporate entities: (1) Fannie Mae, a private, government-sponsored enterprise; and (2) the Government National Mortgage Association (Ginnie Mae), a wholly owned government corporation whose powers and duties are vested in the Secretary of HUD.
+(Public Law 90-448) 1971 Lead-Based Paint Poisoning Prevention Act: Required the Secretary to establish procedures to eliminate, as far as practicable, the hazards of lead-based paint poisoning with respect to any existing housing that may present such dangers and which is covered by an application for mortgage insurance or housing assistance payments under a program administered by the Secretary.
 (Public Law 91-695)